-The most likely cost to go down over time is the meal plan.
 Colleges that are more residential often force first-year students to purchase the most expensive or the second most expensive meal plan while placing more restrictions on the cooking that they can do in the residence halls.
-Colleges will claim that this is for the the students own good; they want to make sure that they eat well while becoming better acquainted with college life.
-I tend to believe a different reason: there is a cost to providing dining services and the operation has to at least break even.
+The school will claim that this is for the the students own good; they want to make sure that they eat well while becoming better acquainted with college life.
+I tend to believe a different reason: there is a cost to providing dining services.
+The operation has to at least break even.

-Dining services managers are more cooperative with students eating cycles than they were when I was in college.
+Pre-pandemic dining services managers were quite cooperative with students eating cycles.
 Dining halls offer breakfast food during lunch time every day of the week and offer late hours during exam periods.
 They also offer more flexible meal plans.
-Those who like breakfast or lunch twice a day but don’t care for the choices on the dinner menus can eat on their schedule without losing meals.
+Those who like breakfast or lunch twice a day, but don’t care for the choices on the dinner menus can eat on their schedule without losing meals.

-The best way to cut these college costs over time is to drop down to fewer meals, learn to make healthy foods (even I could make a salad or buy wheat bread for toast) and exercise.
-Most college include unlimited use of their fitness center in the student fee.
+Most colleges include unlimited use of their fitness center in the student fee.
 Yes, I’ve heard of many stories of students subsisting on ramen noodles, cereal and pizza–cereal has been a food group for a good part of my life–but they are more health conscious today.

-A first-year student might be satisfied with a double, even a triple or quad room in a residence hall but a senior is more likely to want to live in a house with a kitchen or an apartment.
-The school knows how many first-year students it is likely to have; it is probably been admitting around the same number of them for several years.
-It usually knows how many are likely to return for their second year.
+The school knows how many first-year students it is likely to have.
+It has probably admitted around the same number for several years, and how many are likely to return.
 In most cases those students will live in a residence hall for another year.
-But the larger colleges cannot always predict the drop off from the second year to the third year, nor can they predict the numbers that will want to transfer in as juniors.
+But larger colleges cannot always predict the drop off from the second year to the third year.
+Nor can they predict the numbers that will want to transfer in as juniors.
 For this reason, with few exceptions, they do not invest as much in housing for the upper class students.

 Sharing is caring!